Distributed Load Testing: A Guide with JMeter

 What is distributed load testing?

 Distributed load testing is a performance testing technique in which the workload is distributed across multiple machines or nodes to simulate many virtual users or concurrent connections.
-This method is employed to evaluate the performance of a system or application when subjected to intense loads and simultaneous user activity.
+This method, commonly used in Load Testing Services, is employed to evaluate the performance of a system or application when subjected to intense loads and simultaneous user activity.
 The objective of distributed load testing is to pinpoint performance limitations, gauge system scalability, and verify the application's capability to manage anticipated user loads.

 Why Distributed Load Testing is important?